TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/diagnoseandsolve-microsoftdbformysql-servers-databases.md

         {
             "id": "Using_Azure_CLI_for_Azure_Database_for_MySQL",
-            "title": "Using Azure CLI for Azure Database for MySQL", "description": "Design, Development, and APIs for MySQL - CLI", "category": "",
+            "title": "Using Azure CLI for Azure Database for MySQL", "description": "What can I use the Azure CLI for in Azure Database for MySQL?", "category": "Azure CLI",
             "searchTags": "",
             "supportTopicId": "32628378",
             "commonSolutionArticleId": "119ba2c0-0010-47fa-b734-a6548c206885"